x3zapper/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+### Notes on some of contact's properties:

+`tag`s: A `tag` is a label used to categorize a contact.
+A `person` (contact) can have any number of tags (including 0).
+However, tags only accept alphanumeric characters, **this means spaces are NOT accepted**.

+`name`: A duplicate `person` is defined as any `person`s with the same name.
+It is to note that we do not accept duplicate persons in the contact list.
+As such, operations violating this through `add` or `edit` commands will be rejected.

+`timezone`: Timezone is a floating point number that represents the time offset from UTC in hours. floating point number:In computing, floating-point arithmetic (FP) is arithmetic on subsets of real numbers formed by a significand (a signed sequence of a fixed number of digits in some base) multiplied by an integer power of that base.
+UTC: UTC stands for Coordinated Universal Time, a single standard time reference

 ### Viewing help: `help`